siyuan-bruce/siyuan-bruce.github.io/research.md

 ### Research Agenda 3: Design Science (Decision Making for Business/Banking)

   1. **S. Jin**, B Zhu, Z Li, Y. Xia.
 “Decision Making in Cryptocurrency-backed Loans: A Volatility and Liquidity Integrated Approach”.
 Under review at _Decision Support Systems_.

   2.  **S. Jin**, K. Tam, B. Zeng, Q Shao, Y Huang, Y. Xia, B Zhu, Z Li.
 “FinQMC - A Quantum Leap in Monte Carlo Methods for Finance”.
-Under 2nd round review at _INFORMS Journal on Data Science_.
+Reject & Resubmit to _INFORMS Journal on Data Science_.

       **Abstract**: Quantum computing has the potential to revolutionize problem-solving by significantly improving computational complexity.
 However, the sophisticated nature of quantum knowledge and circuit design presents challenges for business practitioners.
 In this study, we introduce FinQMC, a quantum Monte Carlo framework designed to transform classical Monte Carlo algorithms into quantum ones.
 Our framework proposes the key principle of treating quantum states as the distributions of financial variables.
 To validate the efficiency and applicability of FinQMC, we conducted two experiments: option pricing and portfolio selection.
 The results obtained demonstrate the feasibility and accuracy of our approach.
 FinQMC simplifies the complex world of quantum computing and offers a more efficient solution to a wide range of business challenges compared to classical Monte Carlo methods.
 Practically, our study is the first to apply the quantum Monte Carlo method in the context of portfolio selection.